elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

     <img src="./qjackctl-Loopback-connection.png" width=80%>

   - When turning off the external audio box I can use the built-in audio hardware nearly on-the-fly.
-I only need to change the audio device in qjackctl and restart the jack server.
+I only need to change the audio device in qjackctl.
   - Built-in microphone (Intel HDA PCH) works too, when configured in 'qjackctl' (see -> qjackctl- configuration.README_in_German)